jessemyers/postgres-json/migration/README.md

 Database migrations can be tricky, but out of all the common migrations, adding a new column to an existing table is one of the safeest.
 Adding new null columns to tables in PostgreSQL has always been fast.
-Since PostgreSQL 11, new columns with non-null default values has also been fast.
+Since PostgreSQL 11, adding new columns with non-null default values has also been fast.

 Here's a simple example:

- 0. Make sure you're running a new enough PostgreSQL:
+ 0. Make sure you're running a new enough PostgreSQL (>= 11):

         > psql --version
         psql (PostgreSQL) 11.4